SovnSkyrim/QWEST/README.md

 Report it in my Discord, link [here](https://discord.gg/ZgjVrXp).
 The support channel in the Wabbajack Discord is for Installation questions, not bug reports.

+## Why is there mods related to Auri in MO2?
+Can I activate them?
+Go to my discord, in the pins of the channel #list-modifications.

 ## I want to support your work!

 I thank you for that thought but you should probably donate to Wabbajack first.
 Link [here](https://www.patreon.com/user/overview?u=11907933).
 If you still want to only support me, my patreon is [here](https://www.patreon.com/Sovn).